RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter Two - Buying The Right Levels.md

 ## Confluence
 Confluence refers to the occurrence on multiple factors or indicators aligning together to provide a stronger and more reliable treading signal. ![[Pasted image 20230903131102.png]]
 Pay attention to the graphs and observe how there is a confluence between the two different time frames.
+The area of confluence can be considered a high-probability trading zone.
+**Note:** When trading it is important to look for confluence between multiple various factors such as levels, Fibonacci retracements, exponential moving averages (EMA) and volume profiles.
+When these levels and indicators align and show confluence, it can serve as a strong entry point for trades as these areas tend to be respected by the market. ![[Pasted image 20230903131455.png]]
+The above graph is displaying the important levels that should be considered significant for analysing opportunities and changes in the market structure.
+These levels represent a range to focus on and should be observed from a long-term perspective.
+Above are provided labels for your convenience, and I encourage you to pay attention to the yearly and monthly opens, as they often serve as areas of high probability re-tests.

 # Trading - Level to Level
 # Deviation/False Breakdown